mxagar/finance_accounting_courses/python_finance/06_AlgorithmicTrading/AlgorithmicTrading_Howto.md

     - Press `Create Strategy`
     - Code in IDE
     - Press Backtest: we see the returns of algorithm and the benchmark (market)
-- Visit the Quantopian github! (however, some links down)
+- Visit the Quantopian github! (however, some links are not working)
     - [https://github.com/quantopian](https://github.com/quantopian)
     - There are several packages
         - `zipline`: if we install it locally, we can do backtests locally on our computer; however, it's not that easy to install
         - `alphalens`: alpha prediction
         - `pyfolio`: portfolio risk analysis
+        - ...
 - The IDE uses `zipline` and it requires some expeteced functions
     - `initialize`: a `context` variable is created, which contains the stocks or the portfolio
     - `handle_data`: called every minute to perform actions depending on stock values